PetrCala/maive-ui/scripts/README.md

 - Make sure to commit or stash any unsaved changes before running this script.
 - After running the script, remember to push the changes to the remote repository using `git push`.

-## `buildImages.sh`
+## `buildImage.sh`

-This script builds Docker images for the artma project.
-It retrieves the package version, iterates over different Dockerfile types, and builds the corresponding images if they don't already exist.
-The images are tagged with the version number and stored locally.
+This script builds a Docker image for the artma project.
+It retrieves the package version, ,and builds the corresponding images if it does not already exist.
+The image is tagged with the version number and stored locally.
 The script uses the `shellUtils.sh` script for utility functions.

-Usage: `./buildImages.sh [force-rebuild]`
+Usage: `./buildImage.sh [image-name] [force-rebuild]`

 Arguments:
+- `image-name`: Name of the image to build (one of `flask`, `react`, `r`, `all`).
+If set to `all`, all images will be built.
-- `force-rebuild` (optional): If provided, forces the rebuild of all images, even if they already exist.
+- `force-rebuild` (optional): If provided, rebuilds the specified image instead.

 Example:
+- `./buildImage.sh react` - Builds the react image if it does not already exist.
-- `./buildImages.sh` - Builds the Docker images only if they don't already exist.
+- `./buildImage.sh all` - Builds all images if they do not already exist.
+- `./buildImage.sh r force-rebuild` - Forces the rebuild of the r image.
-- `./buildImages.sh force-rebuild` - Forces the rebuild of all Docker images.
+- `./buildImage.sh all force-rebuild` - Forces the rebuild of all images.